Coach: Mark Shimaura

-Pre-Conditioners meet at the general all-club meetup at 7:00 on Saturday mornings, and at 6:30pm on Monday and Wednesday evenings.
+Pre-Conditioners meet at the general all-club meetup at 6:45 on Saturday mornings, and at 6:30pm on Monday and Wednesday evenings.

 The Pacer Pre-Conditioners Training Program will get you from couch to five miles in 12 weeks.
 Whether you’re new to running or coming back to the sport after taking time off, the Pre-Conditioners will give you a great base for recreational running or to train for longer distances and races.
 We start off slow—with intervals of running for one minute, then walking for five—and gradually build your running intervals as you get stronger.

 At the end of the Pre-Conditioners program you’ll be in shape for running on a regular basis, for finishing a 5K, and for continuing on to other Pacers programs, like the Novice 5K/10K Group or the Bridge to Half group.

 |week 12||5 min||1 min||5 mile run!|

 |Monday:||Run/walk 20-30 min (weeks 1-6); 30-40 min (weeks 7-12)|